 \section{Background}

-In this section, we provide all technical prerequisites in Social Choice Theory and Topology necessary for the constructions underlying our results in Section \ref{section:results}.
-This includes a background on classical Social Choice Theory, Condorcet's Paradox, Topological Social Choice Theory and Non-Orientability.
+In this section, we provide technical prerequisites in social choice theory and topology necessary for the constructions underlying our results in Section~\ref{section:results}, although the majority of the social choice theory background is only required for the reformulation of Arrow's Theorem in Section~\ref{section:arrow-non-orientability}.
+The remaining results (i.e., Sections \ref{section:strict-orders}--\ref{section:contradictory}) only require the social choice theory background of Sections~\ref{subsection:weak-and-strict-orders} and~\ref{subsection:reference-orientation} and the topology background of Section~\ref{section:topology}.